AliChegini/Random-Quote-Generator/README.md

 Writing functions for selecting random quotes from the array and printing them to the screen.

-This project is a fun and effective way to practice basic JavaScript skills while also creating a simple interactive portfolio piece to showcase your understanding of JavaScript fundamentals.
+This project is a fun and effective way to practice basic JavaScript skills while  creating a simple interactive portfolio piece to showcase your understanding of JavaScript fundamentals.